Stock events for Cognition Therapeutics, Inc. (CGTX)

 Overview of Cognition Therapeutics, Inc.’s business

-Cognition Therapeutics, Inc. is a clinical-stage biopharmaceutical company focused on developing small molecule therapeutics for age-related degenerative diseases and disorders of the central nervous system and retina.
-Their lead product candidate, zervimesine, is in Phase 2 clinical trials for Alzheimer's disease and dementia with Lewy bodies.
-The company's financial engine relies on government grants and equity offerings.
+Cognition Therapeutics is a clinical-stage biopharmaceutical company focused on developing small molecule therapeutics for age-related degenerative diseases affecting the central nervous system and retina.
+Its lead product candidate, zervimesine (CT1812), is in Phase 2 clinical trials for Alzheimer's disease and dementia with Lewy bodies (DLB).
+The company discontinued a Phase 2 study for geographic atrophy secondary to dry age-related macular degeneration (dry AMD) to prioritize Alzheimer's and DLB programs.
+Zervimesine is designed to interact with the sigma-2 receptor complex, potentially slowing disease progression by interrupting the toxic effects of proteins like amyloid-beta (Aβ) and alpha-synuclein.

 CGTX’s Geographic footprint